 2. Provide national client(s) with functionality to fetch assessments (results from courses, qualification) from the databases containing this information.
 This will later on be referred to as the National Contact Point (NCP).

 Because EMREX is a decentralized system, there is no major component that each country can reuse.
 The EMREX project does provide some modules, plugins and examples that can be used and built upon, however there are a couple of issues that cannot be solved in a general way:

-There are 5 main parts that will be referred to through this document:
+There a 5 main parts that will be referred to through this document:

 The following diagram shows in detail the data flow for a student wanting to import results from two different result providers (for instance, higher education institutions) in the same country.